makarovaiuliia/vk-test/README.md

    npm dev
    ```

-## Technology Stack
+## Areas for improvement

-For improving: i did not have time for error handlig and it's really sad.
+I did not have time for error handlig and it's really sad.
 That would be the first thing I would add to this projects

 ## Contributors